mariosimao/CGI-Lib/README.md

 		|
 		|	Return:
 		|	cgiOk										Success!
-		|	cgiGetFormStringGetPostNull					Did not received any form query data.
+		|	cgiGetFormValueGetPostNull					Did not received any form query data.
-		|	cgiGetFormStringQueryInvalidFormat			Query in invalid format.
+		|	cgiGetFormValueQueryInvalidFormat			Query in invalid format.
+		|	cgiGetFormValueEmpty						Input value is empty.
-		|	cgiGetFormStringNameNotFound				Did not found form input name.
+		|	cgiGetFormValueNameNotFound					Did not found form input name.

+		 cgiError
+		 cgiGetFormValueInteger (char *name, int *value);
+		|
+		|	02.
+GET FORM VALUE INTEGER
+		|
+		|	Description:
+		|	Gets a doulbe value from a given form input.
+		|	Suports GET and POST methods.
+		|	Converts '+' to spaces.
+		|	Converts hex (e.g. E1) to string.
+		|
+		|	Arguments:
+		|	char * - input name (same as in HTML form) [I]
+		|	int *  - integer value [O]
+		|
+		|	Return:
+		|	cgiOk										Success!
+		|	cgiGetFormValue errors						All errons in "cgiGetFormValue" function.
+		|	cgiGetFormValueIntegerInvalid				Value is not an integer.

+		 cgiError
+		 cgiGetFormValueDouble (char *name, double *value);
+		|
+		|	03.
+GET FORM VALUE DOUBLE
+		|
+		|	Description:
+		|	Gets an integer value from a given form input.
+		|	Suports GET and POST methods.
+		|	Converts '+' to spaces.
+		|	Converts hex (e.g. E1) to string.
+		|	Converts ',' to '.'.
+		|
+		|	Arguments:
+		|	char *    - input name (same as in HTML form) [I]
+		|	double *  - double value [O]
+		|
+		|	Return:
+		|	cgiOk										Success!
+		|	cgiGetFormValue errors						All errons in "cgiGetFormValue" function.
+		|	cgiGetFormValueDoubleInvalid				Value is not a double.